 Justice Joseph Nyamihana Mulenga (2008-2012)

-Justice Joseph Nyamihana Mulenga S.C., a Uganda national was elected a Judge of the African Court on Human and Peoples’ Rights in 2008 for a term of six years.
-He is a Legal Consultant with Messrs Kampala Associated Advocates, a private legal firm based in Kampala Uganda.
-He holds a Bachelor of Laws Degree (LL.B) of London University and is a Barrister-at-Law of the Royal Society of the Middle Temple of London.
+Justice Joseph Nyamihana Mulenga S.C., a Uganda national, was elected a Judge of the African Court in 2008 for a term of six years.
+Justice Joseph Mulenga graduated from London University with a Bachelor of Laws (LL.B) in 1965.
+The following year he became a Barrister-at-Law of the Royal Society of the Middle Temple of London, United Kingdom.

 Justice Modibo Tounty Guindo (2006-2012)